kgorking/ecs/README.md

 * [`ecs::entity_id`](https://github.com/kgorking/ecs/blob/master/include/ecs/entity_id.h) is a wrapper for an integer identifier.
 * [`ecs::entity_range`](https://github.com/kgorking/ecs/blob/master/include/ecs/entity_range.h) is the preferred way to deal with many entities at once in a concise and efficient manner.
 The start- and end entity id is inclusive when passed to an entity_range, so `entity_range some_range{0, 100}` will span 101 entities.

+There is no such thing as creating or detroying entities in this library; all entities implicitly exists, and this library only tracks which of those entities have components attached to them.

 The management of entity id's is left to user.

 # Components